 A virtue of our consumption framework is its ability to produce new empirical quantities, such as nonparametric marginal propensities to consume, that narrow the gap between policy-relevant evidence and structural modeling.
-At the same time, in the absence of further assumptions the model can be thought of as semi-structural and cannot generally be used to perform policy counterfactuals.
+At the same time, in the absence of further assumptions, the model can be thought of as semi-structural and cannot generally be used to perform policy counterfactuals.
 As an example, in order to assess the impact of a change in the earnings process on consumption dynamics, one would need to take a precise stand on preferences and expectations, among other factors.
-Although given our goal to document nonlinear effects we do not impose such assumptions in this paper, economic structure could be added to our framework in order to conduct policy evaluation exercises.
+Although, given our goal to document nonlinear effects, we do not impose such assumptions in this paper, economic structure and/or measured expectations could be added to our framework in order to conduct policy evaluation exercises.

 Beyond the traditional covariance methods that have dominated the literature, new econometric techniques are needed to study our nonlinear model of earnings and consumption.
 Nonparametric identification can be established in our setup by building on a recent literature on nonlinear models with latent variables.
-Identification of the earnings process follows Hu and Schennach (2008) and Wilhelm (2015).6 Identification of the consumption rule relies on novel arguments, which extend standard instrumental-variables methods (as in Blundell et al., 2008, for example) to our nonparametric setup.
+Identification of the earnings process follows Hu and Schennach (2008) and Wilhelm (2015).7 Identification of the consumption rule relies on novel arguments, which extend standard instrumental-variables methods (as in Blundell, Pistaferri, and Preston (2008), e.g.) to our nonparametric setup.